In-Person Poetry and Creative Nonfiction Workshops

 I offer these workshops from my home in North Cambridge.

-I'll be offering at least two classes starting in September.
+I'll be offering at least two classes starting September 17th and meet for ten Mondays, skipping holiday Mondays.
 Contact me to enroll or to ask questions.

 Monday mornings from 10am-noon.
 This class will focus a little more on poetry, though we also have some prose writers